Patient-specific solution of the electrocorticography forward problem in deforming brain: Methods

 In order to assign conductivity tensors to the image voxels we consider five tissue types in the image: skull, scalp, white matter (WM), gray matter (GM) and cerebrospinal fluid (CSF).
-Scalar quantities derived from the diffusion tensor, such as mean diffusivity and fractional anisotropy, can be used to classify brain tissue into CSF, gray matter and white matter. based on their diffusion properties \citep{pierpaoli_etal_1996_diffusion}.
+Scalar quantities derived from the diffusion tensor, such as mean diffusivity and fractional anisotropy, can be used to classify brain tissue into CSF, GM and WM based on their diffusion properties \citep{pierpaoli_etal_1996_diffusion}.
 For the purpose of this study, we performed the tissue classification of the original and deformed DTIs using fuzzy C-means clustering in two steps.
-In the first step we used the mean diffusivity to separate the CSF from the brain tissue.
-In the second step we used the fractional anisotropy to separate the white matter from the gray matter.
-The method does not have any parameters and does not require any user interaction.
-Moreover, we do not generate any segmentation surfaces and we do not require that parts of the same tissue class are connected.
-This simplifies the patient-specific model generation significantly.
+In the first step, we used the mean diffusivity to separate the CSF from the brain tissue.
+In the second step, we used the fractional anisotropy to separate the WM from the GM.
+The fuzziness parameter was set to \(m=2\).
+We do not generate any segmentation surfaces and we do not require that parts of the same tissue class are connected.
+This method of tissue classification does not require any user interaction which greatly simplifies the patient-specific model generation.

 To evaluate the accuracy of our automated DTI-based tissue classification procedure we compared our segmentation results with those obtained using the STAPLE method \citep{warfield_etal_2004_simultaneous}.
 Table~\ref{tab:staple-table} lists the number of voxels that belong to white matter, gray matter and CSF using the different segmentation methods.
 The results are very close as shown in Fig.~\ref{fig:staple-figure}.